openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 ![Login](https://github.com/andrasU/openhab-free-home-binding/blob/main/images/bridge1.png)

-5. Add the required data: SysAP IP adress, username and password
+5. Add the required data: SysAP IP address, username and password

 **ATTENTION:** The username here has to be from "Settings -> free@home settings -> local API, NOT the username from webfrontend or used in the app for login)